cmalven/butter-scroll/README.md

 ## Installation

-Until butter scroll is on npm, I'd recommend cloning this repo locally and doing the following:
+Until butter scroll is on npm, I recommend cloning this repo locally into your project's `node_modules` directory.

 ```
-cd butter-scroll
-npm link
-cd your/project/directory
+cd your/project-location/node_modules
-npm link butter-scroll
+git clone git@github.com:cmalven/butter-scroll.git
 ```

-Then add the following to your `.gitignore`
+Then make the following change to your project's `.gitignore`

 ```
 node_modules/*
-node_modules/butter-scroll/node_modules
-!node_modules/butter-scroll
+!node_modules/butter-scroll/index.js
 ```

 ### Other required libraries